year in review / yir in rəˈvyo͞o / • Granular account of accomplishments

 FY 2024

 Every year, UMD Earth System Science Interdisciplinary Center (ESSIC) asks us to submit a formal review, which includes listing the achievements over the past (fiscal) year.
 I wrote a lot of code this year (11k+ lines, tested), published data on LPDAAC, and ended up traveling for work quite a bit.
 I became much more familiar with the LPJ-EOSIM ecosystem, got on a few grants, and am going to be an author on at least two papers.
-It felt like a somewhat auspicious year 1.
+It felt like a somewhat auspicious year4.
 Despite it being a productive year, I still identified blockers that slow down my workflows.

 That being said, let’s recap, starting at coolest.